Everything you need to known about the languages supported by highest-rated voice assistants on the market.

 What languages does Siri support?

 As of April 2021, Apple’s Siri voice assistant supports 21 languages:

 - Portuguese (Brazil)

 It also supports a wide variety of dialects for Chinese, Dutch, English, French, German, Italian and Spanish.

 Siri & HomePod Future Outlook

 Why is teaching voice assistants a new language so hard?

-With language so clearly at the heart of the fight for living-room dominance, the question becomes why more companies don’t develop wider and more robust language abilities.
+With language so clearly at the heart of the fight for living-room dominance, then, the question becomes why more companies don’t develop wider and more robust language abilities.

 The clearest answer, it turns out, actually came in 2017 from Google itself.

 Automatic Speech Recognition & Natural Language Understanding

 Google has been developing the basic databases for expanded language support for years, thanks in large part to the background data gathering done by its flagship Search product.

 That’s why Google may very well overtake Apple’s enormous lead: it has already put in the work of creating an enormous backlog of more than 115 languages capable of automatic speech recognition (ASR) through Google Assistant.

 With this ability in hand, localization of the Google Home can often proceed with half the normal amount of effort since the voice assistant only needs to build an understanding of the intent behind the transcribed sentence.

 This ability is called natural language understanding, or NLU, and it is what allows expansion of UK English support to Canada without too many problems arising.

 Even an assistant AI that can accurately hear and transcribe words must still go through the labor-intensive localization process of NLU — that is, Spanish may be Spanish in Spain, Mexico, and the United States, but each dialect also requires a distinct linguistic model.

 Crucial to every step in this process is getting high-quality data and ensuring the voice assistant will work well on new markets.
 For example, to understand speakers of a particular dialect, speech developers must have thousands of speech samples from speakers of that particular dialect.